f5devcentral/f5-bd-ansible-provisioner-docs/docs/index.rst

 The F5 Automation Sandbox project provides our customers with a is a self learning evironment to get familiar with Automation for F5.
 Users can use this evironment to try automation solutions, build demos and proof of concepts.
 Using the templates provided in this project, users will be able to try various real world scenarios.

 The current version of the F5 Automation sandbox has 2 main components:

 1. F5/Ansible provisioner
 2. Ansible Automation use-cases

-More documentation for each component avaialble in their pages.
+More documentation for each component avaialble in the individual component pages.

 Requirements
 -------------
 Before you get started, here are some minimum requirements to start using this project:

-- Knowledge on using Unix environments
+* Knowledge on using Unix environments
-- Knowledge on how to run docker containers
+* Knowledge on how to run docker containers
-- Some knowledge or familiarity with F5 BIG-IP
+* Some knowledge or familiarity with F5 BIG-IP
-- An AWS account and the knowledge to operate it
+* An AWS account and the knowledge to operate it
-- Ability to spin up resources in AWS (w.r.t. cost, access etc.).
+* Ability to spin up resources in AWS (w.r.t. cost, access etc.).

 Filing Issues and Getting Help
 ------------------------------